voiceittech/voiceit3-web-sdk/README.md

 Parts of the demo can be incorporated for any specific use-case.
 Each type (voice, face, and video), and each action (enrollment, and verification w/wo Liveness), can be implemented independently, providing a total of 27 use-cases (such as voice-only verification, or face and voice enrollment, or video-only verification w/ Liveness, to name a few).
 For any such use-case, a backend and fronted implementation is required:

 ### Back End Implementation
-Please copy the folder voiceit2-web-login-example/vocieItbackEnd to you project root.
+Please copy the folder voiceit2-web-login-example/vocieItBackEnd to you project root.
-The base module for the back end will be voiceit2-web-login-example/vocieItbackEnd/js/voiceItBase.js.
+The base module for the back end is voiceit2-web-login-example/vocieItBackEnd/js/voiceItBase.js.
 This module is responsible for post-recording processing, liveness math, handling socket communication with client, and making Api Calls, all done through voiceit2-web-login-example/vocieItbackEnd/js/voiceItApiWrapper.js-a tweaked version of our Node Wrapper.

 #### Gathering Back End Dependecies